Spiroplasma citri

 Spiroplasma citri is a bacterium species and the causative agent of Citrus stubborn disease.

 Its genome has been partially sequenced.

 The restriction enzyme SciNI, with the cutting site 5' GCGC / 3' CGCG, can be found in S. citri.

 Euscelis incisa can be used as a vector of the bacterium to experimentally infect white clover (Trifolium repens).

-S. citri is a partially sequenced, Gram-positive plant pathogenic mollicute which has a wide host range.
+Spiroplasma citri is a partially sequenced, Gram-positive plant pathogenic mollicute which has a wide host range.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

-S. citri is a bacteria that belongs to the kingdom Bacteria, phylum Tenericutes, class Mollicutes, order Entomoplasmatales, family Spiroplasmataceae, and genus Spiroplasma.
+Spiroplasma citri is a bacteria that belongs to the kingdom Bacteria, phylum Tenericutes, class Mollicutes, order Entomoplasmatales, family Spiroplasmataceae, and genus Spiroplasma.
 Members of the Mollicutes class, such as Spiroplasma, are characterized by their reduced genomes and lack of a conventional cell wall, which is a result of their adaptation to parasitic or symbiotic lifestyles.
 Although Spiroplasma, Mycoplasma, and Phytoplasma are all under the Mollicutes class, the Spiroplasma genus demonstrates a closer genetic relationship to Mycoplasma, an animal genus causing disease, than to Phytoplasma, a plant-associated genus, as only Spiroplasma and Mycoplasma can import sugars through the phosphotransferase system and make ATP via ATP synthase, and Spiroplasma genomes are 1 Mbp larger than Phytoplasma genomes.
 Most mollicutes are obligate pathogens or symbionts forming complex relationships with their hosts.
 Notably, Spiroplasma and Phytoplasma exhibit complex life cycles associated with both insect and plant hosts.
 Spiroplasma transfers between plants and insects through feeding, reflecting its dependency on both host types for survival and spread.
 This taxonomic affiliation places S. citri within the Citri-Chrysopicola-Mirum clade; relevant neighboring species within this genus include S. kunkelii, S. phoeniceum, S. eriocheiris, S. melliferum, and S. penaei, which infect a variety of hosts including specific species of corn, periwinkles, shrimps, crabs, and honeybees.